 - 8. Select Reboot after template upload to have the router reboot immediately after applying the template.
 Otherwise, you will need to reboot the router using the Reboot button in ACEmanager. - 9.
-Click Upload. - 10.
-When the upload is complete: - · the router reboots if you've selected Reboot after template upload - · click Close and reboot the router using the Reboot button. - 11.
+Select Overwrite inactive fields when uploading templates containing inactive configurations.
+This setting is provided to maintain compatibility between 4.17.0 templates and devices running previous versions of ALEOS. - 10.
+Click Upload. - 11.
+When the upload is complete: - the router reboots if you've selected Reboot after template upload - · click Close and reboot the router using the Reboot button. - 12.
 To confirm that the new template has been applied or to find out which template is currently on a router, go to Status > About and check the ACEmanager Template Name field.